weeebdev/2gis2traccar/README.md

 - Connects to 2GIS WebSocket API for real-time location updates
 - Parses friendState messages with location, battery, and movement data
 - Forwards location data to Traccar using OsmAnd protocol (same as Traccar Client)
+- **Webhook support** - sends data to n8n or other webhook endpoints
 - **No authentication required** - uses native Traccar protocol
 - Comprehensive error handling and logging
 - Automatic reconnection on connection failures